(With the Secret to Real Leasing

 AND/OR THE SAVINGS FROM FRAUD OF MORE THAN $85 MILLION.

-ALSO, THERE ARE TEN INMATES SERVING PRISON TIME BECAUSE THEY DEFRAUDED OUR CLIENTS.
+ALSO, THERE ARE NINE INMATES SERVING PRISON TIME BECAUSE THEY DEFRAUDED OUR CLIENTS.

 UPDATE: We just got information that there will be

 major felony charges filed out of Florida on a case that we have been pursuing

 for over a year.
 This fraudster is going

 WARNING!
 BE AWARE THAT A STATUTE OF LIMITATIONS IS RUNNING ON YOUR CLIENT’S MATTER AND YOU MUST ACT TO PROTECT THIS CLAIM, OR IT WILL BE LOST FOREVER!
 THIS IS SERIOUS BUSINESS!!!